Masks meant to help protect rescue workers reported stolen from Richmond Fire Department

 The department ordered masks through an Emergency Management Agency and Maine Center for Disease Control program supplying PPE to public entities in need of them.
 The order was expected to arrive last week at the Richmond Fire Department on Myrtle Street.

 When the order didn’t show up, department members inquired and confirmed with the supplier that a box had been delivered, and left outside the front of the station.
-Bellino was not sure by whom the box had been delivered.
+Bellino was not sure who delivered the box.

 “We’d been expecting it and were wondering where it was and then confirmed it had been delivered to the front of the station,” Bellino said.
 “We surmised it was stolen.”